Year-end tax planning: Key strategies and important dates

 Credits

 Charitable donations: A non-refundable credit on the eligible amount of donations up to 75% of net income for the current tax year.
+There are additional tax benefits associated with donating securities in-kind.

 Disability tax credit: A non-refundable credit to help individuals with a disability or their supporting family member reduce their taxes.

-Medical expenses: Eligible medical expenses exceeding 3% of net income or $2,759 (whichever is higher) can be claimed as a non-refundable credit for the taxpayer, their spouse, or children under 18.
+Medical expenses: Eligible medical expenses exceeding 3% of net income or $2,834 (whichever is higher) can be claimed as a non-refundable credit for the taxpayer, their spouse, or children under 18.

 Pension income amount: A non-refundable credit for up to $2,000 of eligible pension income.
 You can also split eligible pension income with a spouse or common-law partner.